souhayla18/-AzurCloudMigrate-CI-CD/README.md

 ### 3.2.
 Data Transformation

 Mounting Azure Blob Storage to Databricks, we retrieve raw data from the azure depths of the Data Lake.
-With the power of the Cluster in Azure Databricks, we embark on an enchanting journey of data cleaning and refinement.
+With the power of the spark  Cluster in Azure Databricks, we embark on an enchanting journey of data cleaning and refinement.
 The cleaned data finds its sanctuary in the Delta format, optimized for further Azure analysis.

 ### 3.3.
 Data Loading